 If you are losing your hair and want to stop hair loss, eating DHT Blocker Foods might be a good place to begin!
 Leafy vegetables, Green Tea, Mango, Pumpkin seeds are some of many foods to include in your diet to block DHT naturally.
 In this blog we will talk about more such nutrients and foods you need to add in your diet to manage your hair fall by blocking DHT.

-Before getting into details, you must understand that DHT is an important hormone.
-DHT or Dihydrotesterone is an important hormone that plays a crucial role in the development and maintenance of male characteristics.
-Both men and woman have it but since men typically have higher levels of testosterone, the hormone is associated with males.
-While DHT is essential for various physiological functions, an imbalance in its levels is known to cause hair fall as your hair follicles can be sensitive to DHT.
+Before getting into details, it’s important to understand that DHT, or Dihydrotestosterone, is a crucial hormone involved in the development and maintenance of male characteristics.
+Both men and women have DHT, but since men typically have higher levels of testosterone, it’s more commonly associated with males.
+While DHT is vital for various physiological functions, an imbalance in its levels can lead to hair fall, especially if your hair follicles are sensitive to DHT.

 Why does DHT Cause Hair Loss?